hakeemsalman/Salesforce-Report-Retriever/README.md

 # Salesforce-Report-Retriever

-It Helps to retrieve the reports easliy from Salesforce Org
+It Helps to retrieve the reports metadata easliy from Salesforce Org

 ## Installation